shsagir/play-area-sync/docs/object-storage.md

 reviewed:      2016-04-29
 title:         Object Storage
 naviTitle:     Object Storage
-lead:          How to work with files that are not part of your code base in a modern cloud application.
+lead:          How to work with files that are not part of your code base.

 group:         Components